Realtime Hub Pattern

 Use Redis adapter in production.
 The

 memoryadapter only works with a single service instance.
-As soon as you have two or more instances behind a load balancer, messages won't reach clients on other instances without Redis. -
+Two or more instances behind a load balancer require Redis. -